EQ (Emotional Quotient)

 💞 EQ (Emotional Quotient): The Neuroscience of Emotional Intelligence

-Neuroscientists now confirm that:
+Neuroscientists now confirm the timeless saying:

 “IQ may get you started fast, but EQ is what takes you far.”